 If you would like to help in a practical way, here are some options:

-1. Be prepared to speak to homeless people that you come across - see below
+1. Be prepared to speak to people who are homeless you come across - see section below

 3. Become a supporter or fundraiser to support our work that help house many people both before and after they have to survive on the streets - please contact us

-5. Do a work experience or student placement at our office - please contact us for more details.
+4. Do a student placement at our office - please contact us for more details.

 How to talk to someone on the street